 Ms. Shell specializes in navigating the space between litigation and economic development, with a focus on environmental challenges that clients face throughout the course of real estate transactions.
 This interdisciplinary approach affords clients both continuity and cost savings in the event of litigation.
 She counsels clients on issues including permitting, regulatory compliance, environmental risk and incentive programs, and the real property tax exemption process.

 Ms. Shell has represented municipal clients in matters ranging from misdemeanor criminal cases to large-scale basement flooding class actions.
-She currently serves as the Assistant City Attorney for the City of Grosse Pointe Park, Michigan.
+She served for two years as the Assistant City Attorney for the City of Grosse Pointe Park, Michigan.
 During law school, she worked for the City of River Rouge, Michigan City Attorney’s Office.

 In law school, Ms. Shell interned for the Honorable Nancy G. Edmunds of the United States District Court for the Eastern District of Michigan, and served as managing editor of The Journal of Law in Society.
 She was a member of a team that won the 2015 David Sive Award for Best Brief Overall at the Jeffrey G. Miller Pace National Environmental Law Competition.
 She was a brief writer and oralist on Wayne State’s ABA National Moot Court team, and placed in the top ten oralists in the Midwest Region.